-- The CSS PROFILE, along with the FAFSA, is required to be considered for all institutional grant and scholarship programs.
+- The CSS PROFILE is required to be considered for all institutional grant and scholarship programs.
 Regardless of need, we encourage you to complete these documents in order to be considered for any type of funding.
-Carnegie Mellon is committed to providing competitive need-based financial aid.
-Follow instructions from the Office of Undergraduate Admission.
-Deadline: February 15
+DACA recipients are eligible to receive need-based financial aid at Carnegie Mellon, and are only required to submit the CSS Profile.

 All Master's applicants to the School of Music are eligible for scholarship and assistantship based on their audition/portfolio review.
 Assistantships are available in most areas for master's students.
 Students indicate interest in consideration for a graduate assistantship through the School of Music online application.

 All Advanced Music Studies applicants to the School of Music are eligible for scholarship based on their audition/portfolio review.
 AMS candidates are not eligible for assistantships.

 A Graduate Assistantship, available only for Master's candidates, includes a stipend of $10,000 per year (paid biweekly during the academic year) and requires the student to work up to 10 hours per week for their assigned supervisor.

 All Master's applicants will apply for assistantship consideration through the School of Music online application and applicants will indicate interest in consideration for a graduate assistantship where you can select up to three areas below to be considered for a GA:

 Admission: Requires exceptional written and verbal communication skills, the ability to work independently, attention to detail and strong organization skills.
 Prior customer service or admission experience is helpful.